-Water, sun hat, waterproof snack, clothes that can get wet and good protective water shoes.
+Travel extremely light.
+Sun hat, sunscreen, clothes that can get wet and good protective water shoes.
+We have cold water.

 5. Why does this site say that this activity is ideal for people 10-60 years of age?

-In the past we have found that people over 60 and under 10 years of age may have difficulty completing our tour.
-We have found that
+In the past we have found that some people over 60 and under 10 years of age may have difficulty completing our tour.
+We have

-people under 10 years and over 60 years often find the tour physically demanding due to the length of paddling distance, sun
+found that people under 10 years and over 60 years often find the tour physically demanding due to tidal flow and wind, the length of

 6. There are people in our group who are outside the ages of 10-60 years old, can we still go?